OCHA-DAP/hdx-signals/README.md

 Analysis is re-run nightly using GitHub Actions.
 More details will come on what is needed to reproduce the analysis.

+## Flagging outputs

+1. `flags_total.csv`: all total flags generated from the sourced indicators.
+Each row corresponds to a flag, with information indicating the country being flagged, the type and source of the flag, and information related to what has generated the latest flags.
+2. `flags_total_daily.csv`: the same dataset as `flags_total.csv`, but where
+each flag has a row for the days between `start_date` and `end_date`.
+Used for filtration on the PowerBI dashboard.

 ## Indicators

 The methodologies for each of the indicators analyzed within the project